 Customer Solutions' operating loss is €12 million compared to a loss of €109 million in 2022.
-This movement was substantially driven by improved performance in So Energy (GB).
-After price reductions during the year, Electric Ireland's profitability was lower than 2022 (2022 included provision for a €50 credit for all residential electricity customers in the Republic of Ireland).
+This movement was substantially Energy (GB).
+After price reductions during 2021 the year, Electric Ireland's profitability was lower than 2022 (2022 included provision 2020 2019

 The overall level of operating profit earned in 2023 is a considerable increase on previous advanced by way of shareholder loans to years.
 However, this level of profitability is required given the scale of capital investment being undertaken and the scale of ESB's net debt position at €6.4 billion.
-During 2023, over €1.3 billion of additional debt was raised with strong investor appetite for the three bonds issued.
+During 2023, over €1.3 billion of additional investment to over €1.8 billion. debt was raised with strong investor appetite for the three bonds issued.
 This reflects strong investor support for ESB's strategy and confidence in ESB's underlying financial position.
 Looking forward, both sustaining and growing profitability and further borrowings will be needed to enable the scale of investment necessary to deliver a net zero resilient energy system.